person addicted to social media

 Day 3:

-a woman decluttering her phone
+a woman detoxing her social media

 Day 4: